azam-izm/dart-flutter-tutorials/Dart Questions & Answers.md

 Q1: What are the different types of variables?

-1. Based on Scope (Where the Variable is Declared) Top-level variables
+1. Based on Scope (Where the Variable is Declared):
+•Top-level variables
-Class-level variables (Fields)
+•Class-level variables (Fields)
-Local variables
+•Local variables
-Global variables
+•Global variables
-Parameter variables
+•Parameter variables

 2. Based on Access Control (Encapsulation)
-Public variables
+•Public variables
-Private variables
+•Private variables

-3. Based on Memory Allocation (Instance vs. Class Variables) Instance variables
+3. Based on Memory Allocation (Instance vs. Class Variables) •Instance variables
-Static variables
+•Static variables

-4. Based on Mutability (Changeability of Values) Mutable variables
+4. Based on Mutability (Changeability of Values) •Mutable variables
-Immutable variables (const and final)
+•Immutable variables (const and final)

 Each of these categories defines how a variable behaves in terms of scope, accessibility, storage, and mutability.